-Cultural Vistas’ Internship Program in France provides U.S. and Canadian students and young professionals with intensive language training and internship placements in Paris.
+Cultural Vistas’ Internship Program in France provides U.S. and Canadian students with intensive language training and internship placements in Paris.

 The goal of the program is a full linguistic and professional immersion experience.
 Participants complete 2-4 weeks of intensive French language courses, followed by 2-6 months of interning in a French-speaking work environment.
 Internships are available in a variety of fields, including, but not limited to, business, hospitality and tourism, IT, fashion, media/communications, engineering, the nonprofit sector, journalism and media, art and museum studies, and health.
 Internships between eight weeks and six months are possible.

 All internships are unpaid; however, scholarships are available to qualified participants.
 All participants receive a scholarship application following acceptance to the program.

 - Application assistance

 - Internship placement in your target field with a French organization